 For specialty courses or course work for our two certificate programs please email NISAPI, we can accommodate your schedule for out of state and international learners.
 Call or email email@example.com or call 626-487-9305 or 310-993-9144.

 An example of our programs from 2017 are below.
-For 2018 c0ntact us for calendar of dates.
+For 2018-2019 courses contact us for calendar of dates.

 REFLECTIONS FROM FORMER LEARNERS

 NISAPI will offer reflections from learners since 2008.
-The first post recieved last week is below.
+The first post received last week is below.

 I hope this email finds you well!
 I’m finishing my PhD in another state.
 I thought of writing to share with you that I recently received a happy news from one of our clients we had at NISAPI several years ago when I was a trainee.
 I guess she still had my number surprisingly, and sent me a text with a picture of her wedding and said that she just got married to her dream man and wouldn’t have been able to have another relationship if she did not meet with me!